 "Audience interaction makes the show for me,” said show director Alexander Sparrow.
 “It brings the characters to life, draws the crowd in and doesn't take itself too seriously."

 Boyle has previously performed at the Auckland-based Pop-up Globe during its Hamlet production with the touring Shakespeare company, Lord Lackbeards, in 2016.
 Her previous show about 87-year-old Pat Goldsack, star of Pat Goldsack’s Swingers Club and Brothel, was the winner of the Best Comedy award at the 2018 Palmy Fringe Festival.

 The Merry Wives of Windsor is touring with 40 performances across the South and North Islands; next week will include shows in Hokitika, Nelson, Picton, Takaka and Motueka.

-Tickets for Sunday night’s show can be purchased on Eventfinda for $20 or at the door for $25.
+Tickets for Sunday night’s show can be purchased on Eventfinda.

 Pictured: New Zealand’s Katie Boyle will be performing 10 characters during her touring one-woman show of The Merry Wives of Windsor, which will stop in Wanaka this Sunday.